aalhuz/navex/README.md

             cd navex
            ./run.pl data 1 config/auth-appName.txt $SEED_URL

 config/auth-appName.txt is a file that you have to create to store login information for appName.
 A sample file is provided. $SEED_URL is the seed URL for the crawler (e.g., http://localhost/appName/index.php).
-While crawling the applications, nodes and edges will be added to navigationGraph.db simultaneously.
+While crawling the applications, nodes and edges will be added to the navigationGraph.db simultaneously.

 ## Concrete exploit generation ##
 To find navigation paths to exploit seeds.
 We have to traverse the Navigation graph using  exploitFinding.py in our python-joern fork.
-This wrapper script invokes traversals that check the inclusion map (in results/include_map_resolution_results.txt), matches it with the exploit seeds (i.e., exploit strings), and finally outputs the concrete exploits in results/navigation_sequences.txt
+This wrapper script invokes traversals that check the inclusion map (in results/include_map_resolution_results.txt), matches it with the exploit seeds (i.e., exploit strings), and finally outputs the concrete exploits in results/navigation_sequences.txt.

 		    cd python-joern
 		    python exploitFinding.py $ATTACK_TYPE